telerik/blazor-docs/knowledge-base/tooltip-callout-position.md

 ## Description
 This Knowledge Base article answers the following questions:

-* How to customize the Tooltip callout ?
+* How to customize the Tooltip callout?
-* How to change the positon of the Tooltip callout ?
+* How to change the position of the Tooltip callout?
-* How to modify the position of the small arrow of a Tooltip ?
+* How to modify the position of the small arrow of a Tooltip?
-* How to hide the Tooltip callout ?
+* How to hide the Tooltip callout?

 ## Solution

 1. Set a custom CSS class to the Tooltip through the `Class` parameter.
-This configuration will allow you to target specific Tooltip instances.
+This configuration allows you to target specific Tooltip instances.
-2. Use the defiend class to [Override the theme styles](https://docs.telerik.com/blazor-ui/styling-and-themes/override-theme-styles).
+2. Use the defined class to [Override the theme styles]({%slug themes-override%}).
 3. Customize the callout (small arrow) position by using this CSS combinator `.your-class .k-callout`, to suit your specific requirements.
-3. Set a value of the TargetSelector parameter of the Tooltip.
+3. Set a value for the `TargetSelector` parameter of the Tooltip.

 >caption Blazor Tooltip with custom callouts positions